Brahmanand Mandal

-Brahmanand Mandal (born 14 January 1947) is a Bihari politician who served as a member of the Lok Sabha from Munger constituency for three terms under three different political parties: in 1991, as a member of the Communist Party of India, in 1996 under the Samata Party, and re-elected in 1999 as part of Janata Dal (United).
-He was the Ex.
-President of Samata Party (now led by its President Uday Mandal).
+Brahmanand Mandal (14 January 1947 - 30 January 2024) was an indian politician who served as a member of the Lok Sabha from Munger constituency for three terms under three different political parties: in 1991, as a member of the Communist Party of India, in 1996 under the Samata Party, and re-elected in 1999 as part of Janata Dal (United).
+He was a former President of Samata Party (now led by its President Uday Mandal).

 Background

-Mandal was born 14 January 1947 in Jhawa, Bahiyar, in the Munger district of Bihar.
+Brahmanand Mandal was born on 14 January 1947 in Jhawa, Bahiyar, in the Munger district of Bihar.
 He was educated at Parbatta College of Tilka Manjhi Bhagalpur University in Parbatta, and worked as a farmer.

 From 1964, he was a member of the Communist Party of India, and by 1970, a member of the CPI State Council in Bihar.
 Mandal led the Bekari Ke Sawal Par Andolan in 1969 and was jailed.
-He also led Bhoomi Mukti Andolan from 1970 to 1971, and describes himself as having "struggled for social causes and suffered imprisonment."
-He led an agitation against Taufir Kand in which nine persons were killed and four hundred houses were burnt in 1986, and succeeded in convicting the guilty through a special court.
+He also led Bhoomi Mukti Andolan from 1970 to 1971, and described himself as having "struggled for social causes and suffered imprisonment."
+He led an agitation against Taufir Kand in which nine persons were killed and 400 houses were burnt in 1986, and succeeded in convicting the guilty through a special court.
 He also led an agitation against Tirasi Hatya Kand in which five persons were kidnapped and murdered in 1990, and helped in the arrest of the guilty persons.
 He formed Jagriti and agitated for the construction of a rail cum road bridge over the River Ganga in Munger.
 In 1994 he and his followers went on a hunger strike for the demand of a rail cum road bridge over the River Ganga in Munger.
 After 14 days of his hunger strike the then Minister of Commerce and Dy.
 Chairman of Planning Commission Sri Pranav Mukherjee gave the assurance of the construction of the bridge.